Domains & Subdomains Discovery Web Tool Tutorial

 You are allowed to narrow down the list by setting different options for the search terms.
-As an example, set the “Contains a word“ option for the subdomains search term.
+As an example, set the “Exact match“ option for the subdomains search term.

 You can narrow down the list even further.
 As an example, we decided to get the list for .com TLD only.
 To do this, we just have to add the second search term for the domains search, by clicking “+“ under the search field.